 Quantify Whenever Possible

 Your value proposition should also be able to quantify one of these:

-Strong value propositions deliver tangible results like:
+In it, she points out that strong value propositions deliver tangible results like:

 - Increased revenues